Holiday Sale: 50% off all books, plus FREE SHIPPING on all U.S. orders over $50 | Use code JHOL24

 Connor, Porcher, and Judd tell a comprehensive story of the canal's origins and history.
 Never-before published historical plans and maps, photographs from personal archives and field research, and technical drawings enhance the text, allowing readers to appreciate the development, evolution, and effect of the Santee Canal on the land and the people of South Carolina.

-Elizabeth Connor is professor emerita of general education at The Citadel.
-Richard Dwight Porcher Jr. is professor emeritus of biology at The Citadel.
 William Robert Judd is a self-taught draftsman/artist, archaeologist, and historian, retired from the US Space and Naval Warfare Systems Command (SPAWAR).

-"A detailed and thoroughly researched and meticulously written book, The Santee Canal adds an overlooked but important chapter in the economic evolution from horse-drawn wagons to railroads."—Thomas Dewey Wise,, attorney, author, master naturalist
+"A detailed and thoroughly researched and meticulously written book, The Santee Canal adds an overlooked but important chapter in the economic evolution from horse-drawn wagons to railroads."—Thomas Dewey Wise, attorney, author, master naturalist

 "Meticulously researched, The Santee Canal sheds new light on the engineering feats and cultural impact of the canal, from the role of the enslaved in its construction to the biography of its brilliant chief designer."—Christina Rae Butler, professor, historic preservation, American College of Building Arts, Charleston, SC, and author of Lowcountry at High Tide: A History of Flooding, Drainage, and Reclamation in Charleston, South Carolina